 Now you can start to do some fun stuff with all of this data, and slice it however you’d like.
 If you click on the filter icon, you can sort and filter your keywords by average position, CTR, impressions, and other metrics.

-There are plenty of use cases for this.
-For instance, maybe you want to see which keywords you rank for in positions greater than five, but are receiving more than 50 clicks per month.
+which keywords you rank for in positions greater than five, but are receiving more than 50 clicks per month.
 This would give you a list of keywords that you’re being outranked for, but for some reason, people are still clicking through to your site for the terms.
 If you’re able to get those keywords in the top three positions, you could potentially double or even triple the traffic you get from those terms.
 The more you dive into the data the more insights you’ll uncover.

 What Keywords Do You Rank For?